davorg/dmp/chapters/chapter12.md

 ### The usefulness of the Perl community

 One of the best things about using Perl is the community that goes with it.
-It seems to attract people who are only too happy to help others—whether by sub- mitting their code to the CPAN, answering a technical question in a newsgroup such as comp.lang.perl.misc, or on a website like Perl Monks, or even writing arti- cles for *The Perl Journal*.
+It seems to attract people who are only too happy to help others—whether by submitting their code to the CPAN, answering a technical question in a newsgroup such as comp.lang.perl.misc, or on a website like Perl Monks, or even writing articles for *The Perl Journal*.

 If you are going to use Perl, I would certainly encourage you to become part of the Perl community.
 There are a number of ways to do this: